nanvel/blog/2017/11/trading.md

 Black swan (fat tail) events - unexpected events (black swan was discovered in Australia in XVII century).

+Alpha is the ability to predict the future (additional return over a naive forecast).

 Alpha decay - decreasing of strategy performance.
 Happens when many are trading the same strategy.
 Alpha shows how much the strategy outperforms the market on a risk-adjusted basis.

 Data snooping bias - when strategy has many parameters and oveoptimized to perform on historical dataset and may perform purely on new data.